 One of the main reasons that gastric sleeve surgery is the most recommended surgery in Mexico and in the United States for obese patients is because it requires the fewest long-term lifestyle changes.
 Although supplementation is necessary, there are fewer dietary restrictions, fewer complications, and easier recovery than other types of bariatric surgery.

 Diet and exercise are important.
 But while there are fewer significant lifestyle changes after gastric sleeve surgery, there are some little things that you’ll want to get used to and prepared for throughout the process.
-The following are some of the lesser known issues that you’ll want to be ready for during your weight loss and recovery.
+The following are some of the lesser-known issues that you’ll want to be ready for during your weight loss and recovery.

-- Regular Walking – Starting your exercise right away is important.
+Starting your exercise right away is important.
 But you won’t be physically ready to do any heavy lifting or jogging.
 You should expect to be frequently walking.
 Walking is beneficial for two reasons.

 First, it helps avoid complications as it improves blood flow, prevents blood clots, and otherwise helps with the healing process.
 Second, walking is shockingly effective for weight loss.
-You burn a significant number of calories when you walk a few hours a day, making it an effective way to kick start your weight loss efforts.
+You burn a significant number of calories when you walk a few hours a day, making it an effective way to kick-start your weight loss efforts.

-There is also an another complication that may also be considered “significant” but affects every type of bariatric surgery procedure.
+There is also another complication that may also be considered “significant” but affects every type of bariatric surgery procedure.
 Your body was not built for this level of rapid weight loss.
-You may find that the more weight you lose, the more you seem to develop an excess skin that can make it harder to enjoy your weight loss success.
+You may find that the more weight you lose, the more you seem to develop excess skin that can make it harder to enjoy your weight loss success.
 That is why you should also be prepared for this – there are procedures, like body lifts, that can help you regain a body that is more in line with your weight loss expectations.